EU parliament pushes Hungary sanctions over Orban policies

 “Today’s European Parliament decision was nothing else but a petty revenge of pro-immigration politicians against Hungary,” Foreign Minister Peter Szijjarto told a news conference in Budapest.
 “The decision was made in a fraudulent way, and contrary to relevant rules in European treaties.”

-He said abstaining votes had not been counted, changing the outcome of the vote.
+As abstaining votes had not been counted, he said that changed the outcome of the vote.

 With Britain about to leave the bloc altogether in March and Europeans voting in European Parliament elections in May, the row over Hungary — and Poland, which faces a similar sanctions procedure launched by the executive European Commission in 2017 — highlights tensions between nationalist and federalist camps.